hardebayobakare/quick-shop-app/README.md

 2. Include your email address or preferred contact method in the issue description.
 3. Specify the type of assets you need (e.g., Firebase configuration files, app icons).

-Alternatively, you can email your request directly to the project maintainer.

 ### Setting Up Firebase